Soham murders: Trial

 Questioned about the efforts she had made to mislead both police and the media to divert suspicion from her partner, Carr emphasised she had only lied to police, the media and "anyone who asks" to protect Huntley, who had repeatedly assured her of his innocence of any wrongdoing and his fear of being "fitted up" by police for the girls' disappearance should they discover the 1998 rape allegation made against him.
 She further claimed to have referred to Wells and Chapman using past tense merely because she had worked with the children in the past.

-Carr said she had tried to persuade Huntley to contact police and "be open" about his claims to have invited the children into his home for Wells to stanch her nosebleed, but that he had refused to do so, as inviting children into their home had been a violation of the rules imposed by St Andrew's Primary School.
+Carr said she had tried to persuade Huntley to contact police and "be open" about his claims to have invited the children into his home for Wells to staunch her nosebleed, but that he had refused to do so, as inviting children into their home had been a violation of the rules imposed by St Andrew's Primary School.
 She further explained her focus had therefore been to protect Huntley's job and reputation, adding that had she known of Huntley's guilt, she would never have attempted to provide him with a false alibi, stating to her counsel: "If, for a minute, I [had known] or believed he'd murdered either of those girls I would have been horrified."

 Concluding his questioning, Hubbard cautioned the jury not to succumb to the temptation of judging Carr's morality, but to consider her state of mind prior to her arrest when considering whether the lies she had told warranted any criminal liability, stating she had "done no wrong" on the date of the children's murder, and had not returned to Soham until 6 August.

 On 10 December, counsel for both prosecution and defence delivered their closing arguments to the jury.
-Latham delivered his closing argument on behalf of the prosecution by describing Huntley and Carr as "accomplished liars" before outlining the prosecution's case that both children had to die to satisfy Huntley's "selfish self-interest" before Huntley—with Carr's support—had embarked on twelve days of "cynical deception", with Carr only revealing the truth to police after being informed of the discovery of the children's bodies.
+Latham delivered his closing argument on behalf of the prosecution by describing Huntley and Carr as "accomplished liars" before outlining the prosecution's case that both children had to die to satisfy Huntley's "selfish self-interest" before Huntley – with Carr's support – had embarked on twelve days of "cynical deception", with Carr only revealing the truth to police after being informed of the discovery of the children's bodies.

 Referencing Huntley's likely motive for the murders and his claims at trial that both deaths had been accidental, Latham stated: "We invite you to reject the accounts of both deaths [being accidental] as desperate lies; the only way out for him.
 We suggest that this whole business in the house was motivated by something sexual.
 But, whatever he initiated, plainly went wrong.
 Therefore, in this ruthless man's mind, both girls had to die in his own selfish self-interest."
 Referencing Carr's conscious efforts to deceive the police and media alike, Latham stated: "She had the prospect of marriage, a baby, a nice home and a new start.
 She preferred to do what she could to make the best of the position she was in.
 That involved at all costs protecting Ian Huntley."